-If you can make the case that your project is critical to the future success of the company, your project is likely to get funded even if there is a Freeze Policy in place.
-Show your bosses that the risks or rewards of your project are critical and there is a much higher chance of getting your project funded.
+If you can make the case that your project is critical to the future success of the company, your project is likely to get funded even if there are budget restrictions in place.
+If you can show your bosses that the risks avoided or rewards gained from your project are critical and there is a much higher chance of getting your project funded.
 Can you point out that if your security project is not completed, the company is at risk of $20 Million in losses?
 Can you point out that your Initiative will improve ecommerce sales by $30 Million?
 In either of these cases, your $500,000 project will probably be green-lighted.

 Use Tech Staffing vs. Consulting Companies to Reduce Costs

 This method takes advantage of the different pricing models between Staffing and Consulting Industries.
 Staffing companies have lower margins.
 A Software Engineer that has a bill rate of $98 to $105 from an IT Staffing company would have a bill rate of $160 to $250+ from a Consulting company.

 Bringing in an IT Staffing contractor for a six-month project may cost about $100,000.
 However, hiring an additional team member commits the company to $150,000+ per year in perpetuity.
 Managers find it much easier to get approval for contractors than full time hires.

 Use Contract Resources in Smaller and Less Costly Ways